Herreran903/practica-invg/src/training/jssp_images/README.md

 ## Overview

-The module supports three training tasks:
+The module supports two main training tasks via the CLI:
 - **Classification**: Select the single best solver for each instance
 - **Multilabel**: Identify all viable solvers (runtime < time limit)

-- **Regression**: Predict runtime for each solver
+Internally, it also includes utilities for **regression** (predicting runtime for each solver) that can be used via the Python API, but regression is not exposed as a CLI task.

 ## Module Structure